Code-Cornelius/CorAI/corai/src/classes/estimator/hyper_parameters/tutorial_estim_hyperparameter.md

 The function `create_model_by_index` also takes the path towards the trained parameters of the model.
 Finally, `config_architecture_second_elmt` correspond to a function that is able to create the model if given the parameters fetch from the `json`.

+#### 5.2 Numbering of files

+The best practice is to save all the files from 0-nb of models.
+That way, there is no issue between the file with the parameters (where we use line 0 as the first line of the file), the different files with the performance and the parameters saved, as well as the dataframes where we order the performances.

 ### More info: